standard/standard-engine/README.md

 }
 ```

+Additionally an optional `parseOpts()` function can be provided.
+See below for details.

 **eslintrc.json**
  Put all your .eslintrc rules in this file.
 A good practice is to create an  [ESLint Shareable Config](http://eslint.org/docs/developer-guide/shareable-configs) and extend it, but its not required:
 ```js